December 2020 Afghanistan attacks

 During the month of December 2020, a series of targeted killings were carried out in Afghanistan.
-While several assassinations happened in Afghanistan in the last 20 years, targeted killings increased during this month.
+While several assassinations had happened in Afghanistan over the last 20 years, targeted killings increased during this month.
 The Islamic State of Iraq and the Levant – Khorasan Province claimed responsibility for two of those attacks and is suspected to be behind the others.
 The Taliban denied their involvement in the killings.